syncfusion-content/wpf-docs/wpf/Pivot-Grid/How-To/Display-the-Count-of-Records-which-are-Current.md

 description: Section helps to know how to get the count of records which are currently visible in pivot grid control.
 platform: wpf
 control: PivotGridControl
 documentation: ug
 ---

-# How to get the count of records which are currently visible in PivotGrid?
+# How to get the count of records in WPF PivotGridControl

 It is possible to get the count of records which are currently visible in PivotGrid by using `VisibleRecords` property.